 The Ayurvedic Practitioners Association of Singapore (APAS) ensures its professionals maintain proper standards.
-To qualify, Ayurvedic Doctors must hold a Bachelor of Ayurvedic Medicine and Surgery (BAMS) or equivalent from a university in India or Sri Lanka, while Ayurvedic Therapists require a minimum of a one-year diploma from an institution following the WHO Curriculum.
+To qualify, Ayurvedic Physicians must have a minimum qualification of Bachelor of Ayurvedic Medicine and Surgery of five and half years from recognised universities of India or Sri Lanka and must be registered under statutory council in India or Sri Lanka, while Ayurvedic Therapists require a minimum of a one-year diploma from an institution following the WHO Curriculum.
 Maintaining professional currency is mandatory through the Continuing Professional Education (CPE) plan, which requires practitioners to acquire CPE points.
-These points are earned through various verifiable activities, such as instructing or speaking, with APAS providing clear guidance on point allocation.
+These points are earned through various verifiable activities, such as instructing or speaking, with APAS providing clear guidance on point allocation